Sicily Island - Italy

 And if you take only one day trip during your stay, it must be to Mount Etna, Europe’s greatest natural wonder and only active volcano!

 Domina Home Zagarella Hotel

 It is a very contemporary four-star hotel located right on the coast, with magnificent sea views from the main pool and terrace areas.
-There are two swimming pools, sun decks with plenty of loungers and umbrellas, a gym, tennis court and from the (rocky) beach it is possible to water-ski, sail, windsurf and dive.
+There are two swimming pools, sun decks with plenty of loungers and umbrellas, a gym, tennis court and from the (rocky) beach area it is possible to water-ski, sail, windsurf and dive.
 There’s a chic poolside bar and two restaurants, where we’ll have our own table(s).
 At a bigger hotel like this, other guests may include children, but our dates are outside of school holiday periods and kids have both their own pool and an activities club.
-The spacious public areas reflect the sophisticated style of the hotel: all in all, we’re delighted to have found the Domina Home!
+The spacious public areas reflect the sophisticated style of the hotel.

 The smart rooms – each with a double bed – have all the features you’d expect of a four-star, with bath and shower in the ensuite, a private balcony or terrace and air-conditioning.
 Different floors follow different themes and colour schemes, from sugar pink to cool blue.

 We include continental breakfast and four dinners (1 at the hotel and 3 at local restaurants) with your Host - each week.
 Fresh fish features on many menus, as well as local specialities from Caponata (aubergine salad) to Cannoli – a sweet ricotta pudding.